 Since it takes a longer time for oil column heaters to fire up, it can take a serious toll on your running costs.

-Especially compared to fan heaters and ceramic heaters, oil column heaters can be fairly large and slightly heavy to move around.
+Especially compared to portable heaters like fan heaters and ceramic heaters, oil column heaters can be fairly large and slightly heavy to move around.
 Although many models do come with wheels if you prefer a portable freestanding heater.

 Slow heat-up time